GaloisInc/BLST-Verification/README.md

 We still assume memory safety for `sqrx_mont_384x`, `mulx_mont_384`, `sqrx_mont_384`, `sqrx_n_mul_mont_383`, and `sqrx_mont_382x`.
 There are also variants of the routines prefixed with` mulx`, `sqrx`, `redcx`, and `fromx` that use the `mulq` instruction rather than `mulx` that are currently unverified.

+Under these assumptions, memory safety has been shown for all the C functions.
+As noted below, for a few of these we have had to restrict the proof to a few specific input sizes.

 ## Functional correctness

 Function `blst_keygen` has been shown to give a result in agreement with the Cryptol specification for `KeyGen`, with some proof limitations as noted below.
 In particular, this proof is not completely general, but instead has selected a variety of lengths for both `IKM` and `info` (for a total of 5 combinations).
 Functions  `blst_sk_to_pk_in_g1` and  `blst_sk_to_pk_in_g2` have been shown to agree with the requirements of `SkToPk` (with one extra condition on the secret key as noted below).
 Functions `blst_p1_affine_in_g1`, `blst_p2_affine_in_g2`, `blst_p1_uncompress`, and `blst_p2_uncompress` have been shown to agree with the Cryptol specification of `KeyValidate`, except that there are some additional checks in the C implementation that are believed to be a good idea and will likely be added to the IETF specifications.
 These checks are not yet in the Cryptol formalization.